prasanth-pps/laravel-8-packages/README.md

 </li>

 <li>
+    Telescope table will be created by this command
     <pre>
         php artisan migrate
     </pre>
-    While run this cmd, Telescope table will be created.
 </li>
 <li>
     This CMD is no need for 5.8 and above laravel version